+- Woodland;

+- Grassland; and

-- Woodland; and - Fauna habitat (in particular habitat for Regent Honeyeater and Swift Parrot).
+- Fauna habitat (in particular habitat for Regent Honeyeater and Swift Parrot).

-Key performance criteria have been set for each of the conservation values, section 3 provides a full description.
-Attainment of the objective and performance criteria is measured using targeted monitoring, which is detailed in section 5, the following outline the monitoring to measure the regeneration trajectory and enhanced habitat condition;
+Key performance criteria have been set for each of the conservation values, and a full description is provided in section 3.
+Attainment of the objective and performance criteria is measured using targeted monitoring, which is detailed in section 5.
+The following points outline the monitoring programme to measure the regeneration pathway and enhancement of habitat condition;

 - Habitat restoration monitoring 27 key variables are measured every two years by an external Biodiversity Auditor to track changes in vegetation and habitat condition.
-This data is analysed to assess the trajectory towards the benchmark description for the vegetation community and improved condition in woodland habitats. - Bird assemblages monitoring systematic surveys are completed every two years by an external auditor to collect data on bird usage, assemblages and habitats.
+The data is analysed to assess the trajectory towards the benchmark description for the vegetation community and improved condition in woodland habitats. - Bird assemblages monitoring systematic surveys are completed every two years by an external Biodiversity Auditor to collect data on bird usage, assemblages and habitat.
 Monitoring of bird assemblages is also indicative of biodiversity as a whole and environmental change. - Rapid Condition Assessment photo monitoring and rapid assessment of woodland condition is undertaken every year; and - Property inspections monitoring for early detection of potential threats to the conservation values and failures of the Plan.